fonsecapeter/ruby_data_structures/README.md

 # Ruby Data Structures

-Common data structures implemented in Ruby
+Common data structures implemented in Ruby.
+Each can be visualized with `puts(datastructure.to_s)`

 ### Static Array
 This is just to mimic the C array that Ruby does not expose.
 It is of a fixed width and makes no guarantees other than a contiguous allocation of RAM.